Each and every day, you follow a certain routine to get from Point A to Point B.

 If you’ve researched workflows, you have probably also come across something called a workflow diagram.
 A workflow diagram is a high-level visual overview of a business process or workflow with standard symbols for describing each step and its owners.

-The truth is, building an effective workflow should be refined to much more than a few shapes and arrows.
+The truth is, building an effective workflow takes much more than just scribbling a few shapes and arrows.

 4 steps to build and maintain your workflow